 Name of Accounting Firm KPMG

-Ivanic of Accounting Firm

-Name of CPA Mei-Yu Tseng and Chien-Hui Lu
+Name of CPA Chien-Hui Lu and Mei-Yu Tseng

 Date of appointment February 23, 2021

 Consultation results and opinions on accounting treatments or principles with respect to specified transactions and the Company's financial reports that the CPA might issue prior to the engagement.
 None

 Succeeding CPA's written opinion of disagreement toward the former CPA None

-- 3.5.3 Response by Mail from the Former CPA Regarding Items in Article 10-6-1 and 10-6-2-3: None. - 3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or Accounting Held a Position in the CPA's Firm or Its Affiliates in 2020: None.
+- 3.5.3 Response by Mail from the Former CPA Regarding Items in Article 10-6-1 and 10-6-2-3: None. - 3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or Accounting Held a Position in the CPA's Firm or Its Affiliates in 2021: None.

-3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors, Managers and Shareholders with 10% Shareholdings or More in 2020 and as of the Date of this Annual Report
+3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors, Managers and Shareholders with 10% Shareholdings or More in 2021 and as of the Date of this Annual Report